aspose-slides/Aspose.Slides-API-References/content/python-net/english/aspose.slides.theme/overridetheme/is_empty/_index.md

 ## is_empty property
-True value means that ColorScheme, FontScheme, FormatScheme is null and any overriding with this theme object are disabled.
+True value means that ColorScheme, FontScheme, FormatScheme is None and any overriding with this theme object are disabled.
             Read-only **bool**.

 ### Definition: